pkgdemon/gs-wmaker/README.md

 #### add apps, files and folders to your dock using drag & drop

 It is now possible to drag an app from GWorkspace and add it to your dock without need to launch it first.
 The same will works with any file or folder.

-## Building Window Maker

-This fork is inteded to be built and installed wihin [GNUstep Desktop](https://github.com/onflapp/gs-desktop).